wp-plugins/51degreesmobi/README.txt

 7. The included Tablet theme.

 == Changelog ==
+= 3.1.3.1 =
+* Removed usage of the method DirectoryIterator::getExtension() in 51Degrees_metadata.php as it is not available in PHP 5.3.5 and earlier.

 = 3.1.2.1 =
 * Updated the detection library to version 3.1 of the 51Degrees Detector.
 This drastically improves detection speed and ease of use, as there is now only one